wp-plugins/squelch-unspam/readme.txt

 Currently implemented:

 *   Names of fields are randomized every night at 12:00,
-*   Submissions to the standard WordPress field names are automatically deleted.
+*   Submissions to the standard WordPress field names are automatically deleted,
+*   Honeypot fields added to comments form.

 Planned:

+*   WooCommerce support,
 *   Statistical collection,
 *   Automated blocking of persistent IPs,
 *   Opt-in centralized collection of comment spam and statistics for additional research.

+**Please note:** Squelch Unspam is not currently compatible with WooCommerce.
+WooCommerce's product reviews system piggybacks WordPress's comments system but does not provide a filter hook for plugin writers to latch onto making it impossible to modify their reviews form without modifying WooCommerce of the active theme.
+In the future Unspam will support WooCommerce with some manual modifications to your site's theme and instructions will be provided on how to do this.
+In the meantime, if you use WooCommerce and have reviews enabled on your products, please do NOT use Unspam.

 == Installation ==